skylafalls/AD-multiversal/README.md

 This will make the game served via your localhost, and the playable link will be displayed in your terminal.
-The server **doesn't** need to be restarted after you've made changes - just reload the page.
+The server **doesn't** need to be restarted after you've made changes, [`vite`](https://vite.dev/) will automatically reload the page for you so you don't need to do anything.